Volvo Trucks: History

 When Volvo manufactured its first automobiles in 1927, the first truck was already on the drawing table.
 In early 1928, the LV series 1 was presented to the public.
 Though by modern standards it was merely a truck, it was an immediate success and 500 units were sold before the summer.
 It had a 2.0 L 4-cylinder engine rated at 28 hp (21 kW).

 Volvo Trucks worldwide

 Volvo cabs are manufactured in the north of Sweden in Umeå and in Ghent, Belgium, while the engines are made in the central town of Skövde.
-Among some smaller facilities, Volvo has assembly plants in Sweden (Gothenburg – also the Head Office), Belgium, USA, Brazil, South Africa, Australia, China, India and Russia.
+Among some smaller facilities, Volvo has assembly plants in Sweden (Gothenburg – also the Head Office), Belgium, USA, Brazil, South Africa, Australia, China and India.
 Some of the smaller factories are jointly owned.
 Its main parts distribution centre is located in Ghent, Belgium.
 The sales side, with their corresponding offices and dealers, is split into seven sales areas – Latin America, North America, Europe North, Europe South, Africa/Middle East, and Asia/Oceania.